Panam Sports: Affiliated organizations

+Official Languages

+The organization's official languages are English and Spanish.

 Flag

 Just like the International Olympic Committee, Panam Sports has its own flag.
 In 2017, Panam Sports underwent a complete rebranding of the organization, including changes to its commercial name (now Panam Sports), brand and flag.
-The modern design emphasizes the unity of Panam Sports' 41 member nations, displaying the entire continent within a seal that features the new commercial name 'Panam Sports' at the top and 'Organization' at the bottom.
+The modern design emphasizes the unity of Panam Sports' 41 member nations, displaying the both continents within a seal that features the new commercial name 'Panam Sports' at the top and 'Organization' at the bottom.
 The Olympic Rings reside below the seal, symbolizing the continental organization's close relationship with the IOC and the Olympic Games.
 The seal and accompanying rings are centered on the white background of the flag.

-The original flag of PASO-ODEPA contained the four words, "América", "Espírito", "Sports" and "Fraternité", each respectively in one of the four official languages of the organization, namely Spanish, Portuguese, English and French.
+The original flag of PASO-ODEPA contained organization's motto "AMÉRICA, ESPÍRITO, SPORT, FRATERNITÉ", each respectively in Spanish, Portuguese, English and French.
 The original flag also displayed a torch along with the Olympic Rings and five circles with the official colors of the Olympics on a white background.
 Finally, the words PASO and ODEPA were written to indicate the organization the flag represents.

-Member countries
+Member nations

 In the following table, the year in which the NOC was recognized by the International Olympic Committee (IOC) is also given if it is different from the year in which the NOC was created.